The NMR and Your Heart Disease Risk

 Small, dense LDL particles have less anti-oxidants and are associated with atherosclerosis and a higher heart disease risk.
 Large, boyant LDL particles are rich in anti-oxidants and present a much lower risk of oxidizing than the small, dense LDL’s (7, 8).
 These large boyant LDL particles carry a much lower heart disease risk.

 So the two major NMR numbers that are associated with atherosclerotic risk include the total LDL-P and the total small LDL particles.
-Someone may have high LDL on a standard lipid panel and yet have low LDL-P and small LDL particles giving them very low risk of cardiovascular disease.
+Someone may have high LDL on a standard lipid panel and yet have low LDL-P and large LDL particles giving them very low risk of cardiovascular disease.

 On the flip side, someone may have normal or “healthy” LDL on the standard lipid panel but have high LDL-P and small LDL particles increases their heart disease risk.